 The SigmaC@T organization was created in 1995 at Dillard High School in Fort Lauderdale, Florida to compete in the annual FIRST Robotics Competition.
 As the first FRC team in Florida, SigmaC@T quickly became a nationally-recognized powerhouse.
-With extremely talented students, exceptional mentorship, and a solid corporate sponsorship, the team has always been an engine for success. twenty two years after emergence, the saga continues.
+With extremely talented students, exceptional mentorship, and a solid corporate sponsorship, the team has always been an engine for success. twenty three years after emergence, the saga continues.

 In 2001, several talented minds at J.P.
 Taravella High School joined the SigmaC@T family, forming a partnership that lasted over eight years.
 From this, some of the team's all-time greats have emerged from this school and have gone on to become apart of many great universities and companies.
 The partnership was initially intended to jump start a FRC program at a semi-local, non-magnet school that already had an established expansive extracurricular and athletics programs.
 The idea didn't gain substantial traction inside the school to prove itself viable in forming their own team.
 In 2008, the district budget was drastically reduced and the partnership could no longer thrive in such a state.

 Currently in their nineteenth season, the team has competed in over forty-five FRC regular season and championship events, acquiring twenty-two awards throughout the process, including four-time Regional wins and Curie Division Winner at the World Championship event in 2005.

 More than two hundred student members have progressed through the ranks of the team.
 Over ninety-five percent have gone on to colleges and universities.
 Some alumni have even returned as mentors.

 In addition to building robots, during the off-season, the team continually focuses on fundraising efforts, community service projects, district events, and FIRST Lego League mentorships with local middle schools to raise awareness of such a great program, and provide community outreach and support.

 FIRST's mission is to inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.